carloscnM/carloscnM/README.md

 <h4 align="center">
   <strong>
     Graduated in Technology in Analysis and System Development from the Federal Institute of Education, Science and Technology of São Paulo (IFSP).
-Currently working withsoftware development with extensive knowledge in the area.
+Currently working with software development with extensive knowledge in the area.
 Experience in software development in C #, NodeJS and ASP.NET and ASP.NET Core platforms.
   </strong>
 </h4>